 I had this for lunch, but it could be an appetizer with crackers or bread, too.
 You can make the little crusted disks of cheese ahead and bake them off just before company arrives.

-- approx 8 oz goat cheese, you will need approx 2 oz per person
+- 8 ounces goat cheese, you will need approx 2 oz per person

-- dash of salt (if using raw nuts)
+- 1 dash salt, if using raw nuts

-- Marcona almonds, I like the roasted, salted, skin on variety
+- 1 cup Marcona almonds, I like the roasted, salted, skin on variety

 - Put the nuts and herbs in a mini food processor and process until the mixture is finely chopped.